laobubu/HyperMD/docs/index.md

 require([
   'codemirror/lib/codemirror',
-  'hypermd/ai1',

-  // If you doesn't want ai1 (all in one) build, see demo/index.js
+  'hypermd/ai1',  // If you doesn't want ai1 (all in one) build, see demo/index.js

+  // Load these modes if you want highlighting ...
+  "codemirror/mode/htmlmixed/htmlmixed", // for embedded HTML
+  "codemirror/mode/stex/stex", // for Math TeX Formular
+  "codemirror/mode/yaml/yaml", // for Front Matters

   // Then, use PowerPack to power-up HyperMD, with third-party libraries
   // The list can be found in documents, or demo/index.js